AlexCharlton/lemna/docs/tutorial.md

     ));
 }
 ```
-_Example: tut1_

 This example defines a struct called `App` and makes it a [`Component`], which is the central Lemna interface.
-There's no special meaning to the name "App", it's just a convention for the top level Component in your application.
+There's no special meaning to the name "App", it's just a convention for the top-level or "root" Component in your application.
+And the only special thing about a root Component is that it must implement [`std::default::Default`].

 We define the `view` method of `App` to return a [`Node`], which is constructed with the [`node!`][macro@node] macro.
 Our Node contains another `Component` named [`Div`][widgets::Div], which is named after the [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div).
 We set the `Div`'s background to the hex color `0xFF00FFFF` (a.k.a. magenta), and give it a width and height of 100 pixels.

 Then, in our `main` function, we open a window that contains our `App`.
 The result looks like this:

 ![Example 1][tut1]
+<br />_Example: tut1_

 The rest of the tutorial will explain in a lot more detail what the deal is with Components and Nodes, and how you use them to create fully interactive applications.